 The student initiates the grievance by connecting with the Director of the Center for Equal Access.
 If the grievance is against any staff of the Center for Equal Access, then the written notice is given to the Vice President of Student Affairs (VPSA) and follows the formal grievance procedure.
 The College reserves the right to bring a collaborative grievance to the Access Committee and/or Formal Grievance procedures if a report is egregious in nature; if multiple grievances have been reported about one person, or if the nature of the situation places The College at-risk.
 In any of these cases, the institution assumes the role of grievant.

 The grievant reports to the Director of the Center for Equal Access, the Director will:

 A student who wishes to pursue a formal grievance will present to the Director of the Center for Equal Access written notice of the grievance.
 The notice must contain, at a minimum, the following information:

-The student will meet with the coordinator of the Center for Equal Access to:
+The student will meet with the Director of the Center for Equal Access to: